 Navigating the Platform: using the upper menu bar

-At each stage of using the Platform, the user is informed where in the Platform he is.
+At each stage of using the Platform, the user is informed what they are viewing.
 This function is fulfilled by the menu visible at the top of the browser window 1.

-The user has an option of clicking on his individual positions and navigating the Platform.
+The user has an option of clicking on the menu’s individual positions and using it to navigate the Platform.

 The button 2 is used to retreat one level.

 What follows after selecting the map, is its downloading and processing.

 Depending on the hardware configuration, internet connection speed and map complexity, the process can take from several seconds to several minutes, and does not require any additional actions.